Tours

 Don’t forget: summer hiking starts in June, right after the snow melts.
 Get ready for an adventure that’s sure to elevate your spirits, literally!

-At 3,014 m, Altihut offers most comfortable dormitory accommodation on organic wool mattresses with fresh linens, paired with fine dining in the aptly named “Restaurant at 3000 Meters.”
+At 3,014 m, Altihut offers most comfortable dormitory accommodation with organic wool mattresses and fresh linens, paired with fine dining in the aptly named “Restaurant at 3,000 Meters.”

 Guests may explore Europe’s highest library, post altitude bragging rights via the world’s loftiest mailbox, or savour Georgian wine on the veranda while studying the geomorphology of Mount Kazbek (5,054 m) and Mount Kuro.